-Here the entries of the stiffness matrix are given by ${(\bf K^\ell})_{ij} = \psi_i^\top{\bf K}(p)\psi_j$ for $1\le i,j \le\ell$.
+Here the entries of the stiffness matrix are given by ${(\bf K^\ell})_{ij} = \psi_j^\top{\bf K}(p)\psi_i$ for $1\le i,j \le\ell$.
 The right hand side is given by ${(\bf f^\ell})_{i} = \psi_i^\top{\bf f}(p)$, $1\le i \le \ell$.
 We recall that due to the previously introduced affine decomposition this projection has to be computed only once and the system matrix can be written as

 where $({\bf K}^{q,\ell})_{ij} = \psi_i^\top {\bf K}^q\psi_j$ for $1 \le i,j \le \ell$ and $q=1,\ldots,Q$.
 The same structure can be used for the right hand side.
-Note that this is very important in order to obtain an efficient reduced order model since the system can be set up for different values of $p$ without the need of the original high dimensional matrices and right hand sides.
+Note that this is very important in order to obtain an efficient reduced order model, since the system can be set up for different values of $p$ without the need of the original high dimensional matrices and right hand sides.
 The reduced order state equation reads:

 In an analogous way we obtain the general reduced sensitivity equation from (\ref{Neq:sens}).
-We need to make an ansatz for the sensitivities ${\bf u}^{n,\ell}_{h, i}$ and project the system onto the subspace spanned by the POD basis.
-Note that in the present work we use the same basis functions for the state and the sensitivities variables.
-A better approximation property might be achieved by adding the solution of the sensitivity equation to the snapshots set.
-Note that in the reduced sensitivity equation the stiffness matrix is the same as in the reduced state equation, so that only the right-hand side needs to be projected.
+We need to make an ansatz for the sensitivities ${\bf u}^{n,\ell}_{h,\mu}$ and project the system onto the subspace spanned by the POD basis.
+In the present work we use the same basis functions for the state and the sensitivity variables and to achieve a better approximation property of the reduced order sensitivities we add the solution of the sensitivity equation to the snapshots set.
+Note that then the stiffness matrix in the reduced sensitivity equation is the same as in the reduced state equation, so that only the right-hand side needs to be projected.